alinaitkin/TrackMaven.github.io/content/setting-up-https.md

 ## What is HTTPS?

 HTTPS stands for Hypertext Transfer Protocol (HTTP) Secure and it is a way in which computers can securely communicate over the internet.
-The secure communication is done through an encryption protocol either the Transport Layer Security (TLS) protocol or its predecessor the Secure Soickets Layer (SSL) protocol.
-Each of these protocols use asymmetric cryptography using private and public certificates to make sure the communication is secure; it is the creation of these certificates which make people feel as through setting up HTTPS on your own servers is difficult.
+The secure communication is done either the newer Transport Layer Security (TLS) encryption protocol or its predecessor the Secure Sockets Layer (SSL) encryption protocol.
+Each uses asymmetric cryptography involving private and public certificates to make sure the communication is secure; the creation of these certificates is commonly believed to be the difficult part of implementing HTTPS on your own servers.

 ## Setting up HTTPS on your server

-The first thing you'd want to do is to secure those certificates.
+The first thing you will want to do is to secure your certificates.
 A certificate will consist of the owner's name, a identification number, expiration date, a public key for encryption and a private key for decryption.
-When starting the certification creation process, this is asked from you, so don't worry about knowing how to input all the information into the certificate yourself.
+The certification creation process asks you for this information automatically, so don't worry about knowing how to input all the information into the certificate yourself.

-You could, of course, go through the process of creating a certificate yourself, without the help of any [Certificate Authorities (CA)](http://www.sslshopper.com/certificate-authority-reviews.html), but you lose the ability to be validated by them which for better or worse are out there to make sure the public key given to you is true and unadulterated.
-Going through one of these CAs will make sure that modern web browsers recognize your certificate as valid and trusted.
+You could, of course, create a certificate yourself (self-sign) without the help of any [Certificate Authorities (CA)](http://www.sslshopper.com/certificate-authority-reviews.html), but you will lose the ability to be validated by them.
+For better or worse the CAs exist to make sure the public key given to you is true and unadulterated.
+Going through a CA will make sure that modern web browsers recognize your certificate as valid and trusted.

 THere are a few different version of certificates.
 It is best to read up on them and find which would best fit your need.
-Here at TrackMaven, we went with a Wildcard SSL which allows us to use it on multiple subdomains (i.e. [app.trackmaven.com](https://app.trackmaven.com) or [blog.trackmaven.com](http://blog.trackmaven.com)).
+Here at TrackMaven, we went with a Wildcard SSL which allows us to use it on multiple subdomains (i.e. [app.trackmaven.com](https://app.trackmaven.com) and [blog.trackmaven.com](http://blog.trackmaven.com)).
 For example, [DigiCert](https://www.digicert.com/) offers 5 different types of certificates:

 * [WildCard SSL](https://www.digicert.com/wildcard-ssl-certificates.htm)
 * [Single Certificate](https://www.digicert.com/ssl-certificate.htm)